-The binder must have a sufficiently low viscosity at the time of sealing to achieve adequate initial wetting of aggregate.
-Where the pavement and/or surface temperature is too low to achieve the necessary viscosity for the particular binder, cutting of the binder may be required to achieve this viscosity.
+The binder must have a sufficiently low viscosity at the time of sealing to achieve adequate initial wetting of the aggregate.
+Where the temperature of the binder is too low to achieve this viscosity, it may be necessary to cut back the binder to reduce its viscosity.